DimaPF/selenium_test/sqltasks/Readme.md

 OPTIONAL: And start it if needed (using CONTAINER ID): docker start 6a244701b9b6
+(where 6a244701b9b6 - docker container id)

 4. In console use next command for creating (because their a problem for creating it using scripts). docker exec -it sqltasks psql -U postgres -c "CREATE DATABASE sqltasks1;"

+for sqltasks2 ("CREATE DATABASE sqltasks2;")

 5. All tables will be created from script "sqltasks1.sql".
-Use next command (scripts should be located in mounted directory!): docker exec -it sqltasks psql -U postgres -f /sqltasks/sqltasks1.sql
+Use next command (scripts should be located in mounted directory!): docker exec -it sqltasks psql -U postgres -f /sqltasks/dump/sqltasks1.sql

+for sqltasks2 (docker exec -it sqltasks psql -U postgres -f /sqltasks/dump/sqltasks2.sql)

 6. All tasks in script "sqltasks1_requests.sql" or in single files like "sqltasks1.sql".
-Use next command (scripts should be located in mounted directory!): docker exec -it sqltasks psql -U postgres -f /sqltasks/sqltasks1_requests.sql
+Use next command (scripts should be located in mounted directory!): docker exec -it sqltasks psql -U postgres -f /sqltasks/queries/sqltasks1_requests.sql

+for sqltasks2 (docker exec -it sqltasks psql -U postgres -f /sqltasks/queries/sqltasks2_requests.sql)